ziyueqiu/ziyueqiu.github.io/_pages/Friends.md

 ---

-[Liwei Luo @ UCI](https://loliw.moe/) is a CS student who love daydreaming :).
+[Liwei Luo @ UCI](https://loliw.moe/) is a CS student who loves daydreaming :).
 I have to mention that I really enjoy discussing Feminism with her!

-[Ruomin Huang @ USTC](https://fockee.github.io/) is an elegant researcher, and I am pretty sure he would agree with this statement :) Good luck to his 2023 Fall application.
+[Ruomin Huang @ USTC](https://fockee.github.io/) is an elegant researcher, and I am pretty sure he would agree with this statement :) Good luck to him on 2023 Fall applications.

-[Beining Wu @ USTC](https://beiningwu7.github.io/) is hard-working on research.
-Good luck to his 2023 Fall application.
+[Beining Wu @ USTC](https://beiningwu7.github.io/) is a hard-working researcher.
+Good luck to him on 2023 Fall applications.

-[Zhanghan Wang @ NYU](https://rabbitwhite1.github.io/) is a system PhD with Girlfriend.
+[Zhanghan Wang @ NYU](https://rabbitwhite1.github.io/) is a system PhD with Girlfriend and Happiness.
 So good :(

 [Zihan Zheng](https://zhengzihan.com/) works on security and he knows many things.
 Not just because he is older than me :)